 Student activists are claiming that changes to the 2011-2012 Student Manual will make it more difficult to stage successful demonstrations on campus and are a direct response to political actions taken last year.

-In an article on the Web site for Students Organizing United with Labor (SOUL), fourth-year Patrick Donnelly Moran wrote that the changes to the manual’s language in the “Protests and Demonstrations” section “were the only pages that were heavily revised” and are “trying to limit the success of future activism on campus.”
+In an article on the Web site for Students Organizing United with Labor (SOUL), the group stated that the changes to the manual’s language in the “Protests and Demonstrations” section “were the only pages that were heavily revised” and are “trying to limit the success of future activism on campus.”

 The article, posted October 30, 2011, claimed that the revised sections were in response to a sit-in staged by SOUL at President Robert Zimmer’s office.

 “A quick scan through the entire 24-page document shows that the only pages that were heavily revised were those pertaining to building occupancy during protests, and those regarding the sexual harassment policy,” SOUL wrote.